 Here is a look at some of the landlord disclosures required in New Jersey*.

 Flood zone.
-Prior to move-in, landlord must inform tenant if rental is in a flood zone or area (does not apply to properties containing two or fewer dwelling units, or to owner-occupied properties of three or fewer units).
+Prior to move-in, landlord must inform tenant if rental is in a flood zone or area.
 (N.J.
 Stat.
 Ann. §46:8-50)

 Oregon Landlord Disclosures